 Family group 24 Jehan Poirier b1626 Poitou, France-d1653 Port Royal, NS, CAN

-This group consists of two members whose lineage traces back to Jehan Poirier b1626 Poitou, France-d1653 Port Royal, NS, CAN.
+This group consists of three members whose lineage traces back to Jehan Poirier b1626 Poitou, France-d1653 Port Royal, NS, CAN. and a fourth which bears further research.

 Family group 25 A Maryland Perry Family